KjellConnelly/react-native-musicplayercontroller/README.md

 ```javascript
 import MusicPlayerController from 'react-native-musicplayercontroller'
 ```
  A) Users must pick a song/playlist from their device at least once before they can play audio from within your app.
-Without user selection, iOS apps have no access to their music library.
+Without user selection, we have no access to their music library.

 We'll save the memory of this track for you between app usage.
-It will be saved to NSUserDefaults (iOS), and thus will be erased when they delete the app.
+It will be saved to ```NSUserDefaults``` (iOS), ```SharedPreferences``` (android), and possibly ```Local Storage``` (web), and thus will be erased when they delete the app.
 Or it will be overwritten when they choose a new track/playlist.
 Currently, this code only allows for one song/playlist to be saved between users picking them.

-Here's how to present the Music Picker modally:
+Here's how to present the Music Picker modally (android users, please use requestPermission method first):
 ```javascript
 MusicPlayerController.presentPicker(false, (metadata)=>{
   // Successfully saved MPMediaItemCollection to NSUserDefaults.